-It’s springtime, and that mean it’s the season for fake seed scams online.
+Gardening season is the time of year for fake seed scams online.
 Why?
-Because gardeners everywhere are busy ordering plants and seeds for the new growing season.
+Because gardeners everywhere are busy ordering plants and seeds for the growing season.
 And that’s when fake seed scammers are hard at work.

 How to Avoid Fake Seed Scams Online

 Colorful or unusual plants can be found just about everywhere online this time of year.
-And while many of these are 100% real, like ‘Glass Gem’ corn and ‘Rainbow Mix’ carrots, many others are not.
+And while many of these are 100% real, such as ‘Glass Gem’ corn and burgundy broccoli, many others are not.
 Avoid disappointment by following these online seed ordering tips:

 If it looks too good to be true, it probably is